-To enable Cabinet to consider the outcome of the Council's budget consultation exercises in formulating its budgetary proposals to Full Council regarding the Revenue Budget for 2021-22.
+To enable Council to consider the outcome of the Council's budget consultation exercises in formulating its budgetary proposals regarding the Revenue Budget for 2021-22.

 This report should be read alongside the following reports to this meeting: the Reserves Position Report, the Revenue Budget Report 2021-22 and the Capital Programme Approvals, Treasury Management and Capital Strategies for 2021-22 Report.